Simonhajd/Sticktility/README.md

 https://github.com/user-attachments/assets/41e0f8f3-01ee-4bec-a7f7-713455e94a45

-### Why:
+### Why I made it:

 I wanted to be able to use tools and monitor sensors for cheaper.
 This device removes the computer and battery aspect of each individual tool and sensor, so you can simply snap on the sensor (with pogo pins, like a macbook charger), and you will recieve data. this means, for each sensor you would like to use, you just need the sensor mechanism, (with i2c), and you just plug it in. one battery for everything.
-I also made the kb2040 flashable through the usb-c port on the outside, and I made it charge the battery through it too.
-This means you can have a robust sensor device for whatever you'd like, that fits in your hand, and is quick-disconnectable using just magnets and pins.
+This means you can have a robust sensor device for whatever you'd like, that fits in your hand, with a hot-swappable sensor which stays on using just magnets and pins.